Dina Kochetkova

 Dina Anatolyevna Kochetkova (Дина Анатольевна Кочеткова, born 27 July 1977 in Moscow, Russian SFSR) is a Russian gymnast who competed at the 1996 Olympics.
-Stylistically, she was considered by many to be the "last of the Soviets," performing difficult skills with elegant, clean technique.
 An element she pioneered, a full-twisting back handspring on beam, remains in the Code of Points as "the Kochetkova".

 Career

 Kochetkova was a member of the Soviet national team from the early 1990s.
 She won four medals at the 1991 Junior European Championships, placing second on the floor exercise and third in the all-around, vault and balance beam.
-She continued to succeed in minor international meets; however, she would not come to prominence as a key member of the Russian team for several more years.
+As a senior, she competed for the Russian Federation at multiple international meets including the 1992 European Championships.

 1994 was Kochetkova's breakthrough year.
-She won the Russian National Championships, the Goodwill Games all-around, and three individual medals at the World Gymnastics Championships in Brisbane: bronze in the all-around, behind Shannon Miller and Lavinia Miloșovici; gold on the floor exercise and another bronze on the uneven bars.
-Many experts and fans felt she was robbed of the 1994 World AA title due to a lack of reputation.
-Her bronze on uneven bars was also controversial with most believing she should have at least won silver above her teammate Khorkina, who the Russian federation was already favoring.
-Her rise escalated when she ended the two-year winning streak of Shannon Miller in AA competition by defeating her for the AA title at the 1994 Goodwill Games in Saint Petersbourgh.
+She won the Russian National Championships, the Goodwill Games all-around, and three individual medals at the World Gymnastics Championships in Brisbane: bronze in the all-around, behind Shannon Miller and Lavinia Miloșovici, gold on the floor exercise and another bronze on the uneven bars.
+Her rise escalated when she ended the two-year winning streak of Shannon Miller in AA competition by defeating her for the AA title at the 1994 Goodwill Games in Saint Petersburgh.
 Kochetkova won three more medals (silver AA and team; bronze FX) at the European Championships and shared in the team bronze medal at the World Team Championships in Dortmund.
-However, by the Team World Championships she was suddenly finding herself outshone by rising teammate Svetlana Khorkina.
-Khorkina was even placed after her in the lineup on every event in Team Finals, due to favoritism and bias by controversial Russian head coach Leonid Arkaev.
+However, by the Team World Championships she was suddenly finding herself outshone by rising teammate Svetlana Khorkina, who was placed after Kochetkova in the lineup on every event in Team Finals.

 At the 1995 World Championships, Kochetkova and the Russian team finished off the podium in the team competition; while Kochetkova qualified for the all-around and two event finals, subpar performances and a low vault score kept her out of medal contention.
 At the 1996 World Championships she rallied with a high balance beam score of 9.887 to win the event; and at the 1996 Europeans she earned a bronze on floor.